Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: The Intensified Morris-Mitchell Criterion as an Additional Objective The Intensified Morris-Mitchell Criterion Phi ast as an Additional Objective

-By including the improvement of the search space coverage, the reduction of the value of the Morris-Mitchell criterion \texttt{y\_mm} is added as the \(p+1\)st target variable to existing multi-objective optimization problems with \(p\) target variables, which should be maximized.
+By including the improvement of the search space coverage, the reduction of the value of the intensified Morris-Mitchell criterion $\Phi^{\ast}$ is added as the $p+1$st target variable to existing multi-objective optimization problems with $p$ target variables, which should be maximized.
+The intensified Morris-Mitchell criterion is used here, because it shows similar results as the corrected Morris-Mitchell criterion, as shown in Figure~\ref{fig-mm-corrected-vs-n-lhs}.
+Furthermore, $\Phi^{\ast}$ is computationally less expensive than $\hat{\Phi}$.

-Let This is in our case (\(p=2\)) the third objective function to be maximized, and it represents the improvement in the intensified Morris-Mitchell criterion when adding the new point \texttt{x} to the existing design \(X_u\).
+Let This is in our case ($p=2$) the third objective function to be maximized, and it represents the reduction in $\Phi^{\ast}$ when adding the new point $x$ to the existing design $X_u$.
+A positive value indicates that the new point improves the space-filling quality of the design.
 Using a desirability function, the three criteria are combined to obtain an overall desirability.